-- We have a 100 percent placement rate in graduate school for those who apply.
+- We have almost a 100 percent placement rate in graduate school for those who apply.

 - You can lead your own research project.
 Past projects have involved human-technology interaction and the factors influencing students’ motivation and interest in science, technology, engineering, and math careers.

 - You have the opportunity to work with faculty on their research as an undergraduate—something reserved for graduate students at many schools.